 dump station.
 Again, check ahead of time to be sure the wastewater treatment

 plant in your area has a dump station and whether there is a fee.
 You should

 also check their hours.
 For example, the wastewater treatment plant in

 Manchester, New Hampshire (on Brown Ave.) is free, but it is closed on the

 Gas Stations: Some gas stations offer a dump station but check the fees.
 A Mobil in Lincoln, New Hampshire has a dump station, but they charge a $5 fee and are open 5:00 a.m. to 9:00 p.m. every day.

 A Kwik Stop in Lancaster also has a

 RV Dealerships: Check with RV dealerships for a dump station.
 These places may be open only during business hours.
 The dump station may be at a dealership across the street.
 For example, Brookesville, Florida has a car dealership and an RV dealership with the same name: Register Chevrolet and Register RV.
-The dump station, according to Rvdumps is at the Chevrolet dealership.
-This particular dealership doesn’t have a fee, but is only available while the dealership is open.
+The dump station, according to RVdumps is at the Chevrolet dealership.
+This dealership doesn’t have a fee but is only available while the dealership is open.